ncachanosky/blog/content/post/2022-01-13/index.md

 ![featured](featured.jpg)

 [Joseph E. Stiglitz](https://www.project-syndicate.org/commentary/argentina-covid-economic-miracle-by-joseph-e-stiglitz-2022-01) offers a surprising statement about Argentina when he says that "thanks to the current government's policies to strengthen the real economy, [Argentina] has been enjoying a remarkable recovery".
-For everyone familiar with the Argentine econoimc situation, Stigtliz's words are surprising.
+For everyone familiar with the Argentine economic situation, Stigtliz's words are surprising.
 It takes special skills to see an economic miracle in a country on the brink of a major economic crisis.

 ## A fake miracle